unique1o1/uniqx/README.md

 ## How to use

-Replace 8000 with the port you want to expose
+Replace 8000 with the port you want to expose and replace host with your tunnel server domain

 ```
-$ jprq-go-client -port  8000
+$ jprq-go-client -port  8000 -host example.com
 ```

 Press Ctrl+C to stop it